Who needs the HPV vaccine? How many doses? What about side effects? Get answers to these questions and more.By Mayo Clinic Staff

 But none of the vaccines can treat an existing HPV infection.
 The vaccines protect you only from specific strains of HPV you don't have.

 The HPV vaccine has been found to be safe in many studies.

 Overall, the effects tend to be mild.
 The most common side effects of HPV vaccines include soreness, swelling or redness at the injection site.

 Sometimes dizziness or fainting occurs after the shot.
 Staying seated for 15 minutes after the shot can lower the risk of fainting.
 Headaches, nausea, vomiting, fatigue or weakness also may occur.

 The CDC and the FDA continue to monitor the vaccines for unusual or severe problems.

 - Genital HPV infection — CDC fact sheet.
-Centers for Disease Control and Prevention. http://www.cdc.gov/std/hpv/stdfact-hpv.htm.
-Accessed July 7, 2016.
+Centers for Disease Control and Prevention. https://www.cdc.gov/std/hpv/stdfact-hpv.htm.
+Accessed Aug.
+7, 2023.

-- Cervical cancer treatment — Patient version.
-National Cancer Institute. http://www.cancer.gov/types/cervical.
-Accessed July 9, 2016.
+- Cervical cancer screening (PDQ) — Patient version.
+National Cancer Institute. https://www.cancer.gov/types/cervical/patient/cervical-screening-pdq.
+Accessed May 24, 2021.

 - Vaccines at 11 to 12 years.
 Centers for Disease Control and Prevention. https://www.cdc.gov/vaccines/parents/by-age/years-11-12.html.
 Accessed May 24, 2021.